 Part of the responsibility the policy places on the Division of Water Pollution Control is identification of exceptional Tennessee Waters (previously known as Tier 2) and Outstanding National Resource Waters (Tier 3).
 In exceptional waters, degradation cannot be authorized unless (1) there is no reasonable alternative to the proposed activity that would render it non-degrading and (2) the activity is in the economic or social interest of the public.
-In Outstanding National Resource Waters, no new discharges, expansions of existing discharges, or mixing zones will be permitted unless such activity will not result in measurable degradation of the water quality.
+In Outstanding National Resource Waters, no new discharges, expansions of existing discharges, or mixing zones will be permitted unless such activity will not result in measurable degradation of the water quality.29

 Because this general permit would apply state-wide, it is not possible or practicable to list each of the ETWs that might be affected.
 According to the database kept by TDEC, it appears that there are currently 3,153 waters that meet the characteristics of Exceptional Tennessee Waters and Outstanding National Resource Waters.
 Many more may rightly be included, but the list only includes waterbodies that the Division has already evaluated.
-The Division cannot authorize degradation of waters that have been assessed as ETWs or ONRWs without complying with the antidegradation regulations.
+The Division cannot authorize degradation of waters merely because they have not yet been assessed; the Division cannot authorize degradation of waters that have been assessed as ETWs or ONRWs without complying with the antidegradation regulations.